thewhitetulip/build-app-with-python-antitextbook/README.md

 | On [Github](https://github.com/thewhitetulip/build-app-with-python-antitextbook)| Free on [Gitbooks](https://thewhitetulip.gitbooks.io/build-applications-in-python-the-anti-textbook) | The [YouTube series](https://www.youtube.com/playlist?list=PL41psiCma00wwvtQyLFMFpzWxUYmSZwZy) | [Leanpub](https://leanpub.com/antitextbookpy/) | On [Github](https://github.com/thewhitetulip/code-build-app-with-python-antitextbook) |[ ![Paypal](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/sapatil)|

 ## Who is this tutorial for?
-This book is not for a completely noob programmer, it expects _some_ initial programming experience, if you are completely new to programming, we recommend learning the C programming language before jumping ship to Python.
+This book is not for a completely noob programmer, it expects _some_ initial programming experience.

 ## What is this?
-This book is an easy to understand introduction to the Python programming language by using examples.
-You will build a command line todo list manager after you understand the basics of the language.
-Please have a Python 3 interpreter with you because you'll need to run code as you read!
+It's an easy to understand introduction to the Python programming language which focuses on teaching concepts via examples.
+The initial chapters explain various concepts and in a later chapter, you will build a command line todo list manager.

+The motto of this book is not just teach the language, but to enable you to write tools which you would use in day to day life, like a simple todo list manager, we encourage you to explore the language more after you read the book and start writing tools for your daily usage.

 ## Why Python?
 There are a large number of languages out there and new ones coming out every week, thus, it begs the question _why learn Python_ over X.